Veiled Prophet Parade and Ball: 1972 - Unmasking the Prophet

-Meanwhile, Scott was rappelling on a rope from a balcony when she tumbled hard to the floor, climbed to her feet, rushed to the stage, grabbed the crown and veil and yanked it from that year's VP.
+Meanwhile, Scott climbed over the balcony and began sliding down a large, black cable before it broke away from its wall fastening.
+After falling to the ground, with the wind knoked out of her and three crushed ribs, she navigated her way through a few Veiled Prophet members, looking for a way to unveil him.
+Taking advantage of everyone's surprise, she walked straight up to the Veiled Prophet and yanked the veil down, out from under his helmet-like headdress.
+Once he had been unveiled, everyone finally reacted and she was tanked off stage and whisked into a side room.

 The Post-Dispatch reported that "the Veiled Prophet, whom everybody could see was bald, and very angry, struggled gallantly to restore the veil and its 95-year-old tradition [of anonymity] to its proper place."
-The VP was later to be revealed as Monsanto executive Tom K. Smith Jr.
+The St. Louis Journalism Review was the only publication willing to print the ousted Veiled Prophet's name: Monsanto Vice President and Director of Commercial Products Tom K. Smith Jr.

 Scott said: "The chairman of the VP committee, Alexander Cornwell Jr., had wanted to press charges, but when he was informed that the Veiled Prophet would have to appear in open court to do so, the whole matter was dropped."
 Scott's ribs were diagnosed as bruised and possibly broken.

-Aftermath and changes
+ACTION explained in a printed statement:"In October 1965, ACTION began the attack on the white Veiled Prophet Parade and Ball.
+ACTION charged that the white VP was a white racist affair...It was emphasized that the white VP excluded all blacks and most white St. Louisans, yet always used the Kiel Auditorium, which is a public building paid for by the St. Louis taxpayers.
+Remember, black St. Louisans pay taxes too!"

+1973

 In early 1973, Gena Scott was awakened when her car was bombed outside of her apartment.
 Her apartment was vandalized numerous times.

-In 1975, ACTION member Patrick Dougherty unfurled a banner on stage reading "ACTION Protests Racist VP," and in 1976, two ACTION members sprayed what Green called "commercial tear gas" at VP audience members along the stage.

 In November 1973, a class-action suit was filed on behalf of all black St. Louisans by Percy Green, George (Judge) Johnson and Melvin Carr, claiming the VP organization's rental agreement for Kiel was illegal and that blacks viewed the VP Committee as an "antiblack, semisecret organization made up of members of the economic, political and social white power structure" of St. Louis.

-The parade was first telecast over station KSD in 1977.

-In 1979 the Veiled Prophet Organization admitted its first black members, three physicians.
+1975 and 1976

+In 1975, ACTION member Patrick Dougherty unfurled a banner on stage reading "ACTION Protests Racist VP."

+The demonstration for 1976's ball involved a "cry in" for racism.
+Two ACTION members climbed up on the stage and sprayed what Green called "commercial tear gas" at VP audience members along the stage.